david-fong/okiidoku/README.md

   - Despite the first bullet, I am more interested in throughput than deductive power.
 - Making explicit use of SIMD instructions.
   - My higher priority is keeping the code portable and somewhat malleable.
 Compilers and C++ standard library implementations can often infer and generate parallelized code, and for now, that's plenty good enough for me.
-- Supporting sudoku variants other than kudoku.
+- Supporting sudoku variants other than sukaku.
   - You are welcome to fork and do such work separately.

 ## Usage